 Ginger, among other benefits, is largely seen as a natural anti-nausea remedy.
 Ginger can be found in capsule form but also adding a small piece of fresh ginger to your dog’s food before a trip could help make the trip more comfortable.

 Rescue Remedy is safe and natural and can be bought online or at your local health food or pet store.
 All you have to do is add two drops into their drinking water and it works for animals who have a fear of car rides, or in general have been through a traumatic situation.

-Thundershirts are a drug-free, all natural way to provide relief.
+Thundershirts are a drug-free, all-natural way to provide relief.
 The Thundershirt comes in different sizes and is inexpensive.
 The vest is wrapped around the dog and applies gentle, constant pressure.
 It’s a similar idea to swaddling an infant, the dog is receiving one giant hug.
 It might be a good idea to put the Thundershirt on even you’re not going for a car ride, so that way the dog doesn’t associate the Thundershirt with terror.
-You can order online, or find at your local pet store.
+You can order online, or find it at your local pet store.
 Anxiety Wrap offers a similar product.

 Make the Car Ride Easier